 The tutorials and patterns in the book are written in an easy to understand way and the diagrams and photographs go a long way in demonstrating how the stitches should be done.
 Although some of the beadwork pieces within the book may look a little old fashioned, rest assured that you can put your own spin on these beadwork projects by using your favorite colors and beads.

-At the moment you can buy Mastering Beadwork brand new on Amazon for $17.78.
+At the moment you can buy Mastering Beadwork brand new on Amazon.
 Is it worth the money?
 Well, we think so… no matter what level of beader you are, this is a good all round resource to have as part of your beading supplies, because it’s a book you can refer back to time and time again for inspiration, even when you’ve mastered every beading technique under the sun!

 Did you find this article helpful?
 Please share it with your social media followers if so!